-Have you ever done a knowledge transfer?
+Have you ever done a knowledge transfer meeting?
 If so, how do you feel about it now?
 Do you think it was helpful, that you achieved something?
 Or do you consider it a waste of time?

-Personally, I’m dissatisfied with the knowledge transfers I gave in the past.
+Personally, I’m dissatisfied with the knowledge transfer meetings I gave in the past.
 While I think I managed to transfer some knowledge, I’m quite sure that I didn’t get the best end result for the used time and effort.
-To clarify: When talking about knowledge transfers, I mean dedicated meetings (usually an hour long) where some expert educates a number of participants about some topic.
+To clarify: When talking about knowledge transfer meetings, I mean dedicated meetings (usually an hour long) where some expert educates a number of participants about some topic.
 Usually, the meeting is recorded and sometimes someone even listens to the recording.
 I think this is style of knowledge transfers should be avoided.
 Here are my reasons:

 It Isn’t Cost Effective

 Meetings are very expensive in general as they consume the time of every participant.
 A meeting with five participants equals five person hours of lost time which is enough for a small feature.
 Additionally, knowledge transfer meetings also require some kind of preparation.
 Depending on how fragmented the knowledge is in your team and how aggressively you want to address this problem, you might end up with a large amount of these meetings.
 This can quickly become prohibitively expensive, especially if you often have new team members and/or new blocks of knowledge to share.

 It Usually Comes at the Wrong Time

 Knowledge transfer meetings are often done in advance.
 Team members are informed about something which they might require in the future but it is unclear when (or if).
 This is a problem as the transferred knowledge might already be (partially) forgotten until it is needed.

 It Is Often Shallow